 Next we visit the famous Colmers hill and the place where Dorset's very own breed of sheep were started.

 You will be surprised by the historical importance of this part of Dorset and the influence it once had upon the country.

-We travel off road once more to reach the top of Eggardon hill, which many regard as the finest views of any hill fort in the UK.
+We then stop at a local pub for some top quality local food & drink (extra cost) before traveling off road once more to reach the top of Eggardon hill, which many regard as the finest views of any hill fort in the UK.

 Finally we travel back to Weymouth across some stunning countryside and past some tiny hamlets, whilst not loosing sight of the Golden Cap.